On this site:

 470U-front.jpg

-The Philips 470U (like its brother 470A) is known as Zonnetje (little sun).
-This nickname refers to the round tuning dial with shining metal back plate, usually looking like gold.
-This 470U has probably been built in Belgium and has a silver back plate.
+The Philips 470U and 470A models are nicknamed Zonnetje (little sun).
+This nickname refers to the round tuning dial with the shining metal disk behind it, usually looking like gold.
+This 470U has probably been built in Belgium and has a silver disk.

-The "U" in the 470U stands for "universal" radio, i.e. fit for AC and DC mains.
-Its brother, the 470A is only suitable for AC mains and has a power transformer and different valves.
-It is a standard uncomplicated superheterodyne receiver with a single IF amplifier and no AF pre-amplifier.
+The "U" in the 470U stands for "universal" radio, i.e. suited for AC and DC mains.
+The 470A is suitable for AC mains, it has has a power transformer and uses a different set of valves.
+The 470U is a standard uncomplicated superheterodyne receiver with a single IF amplifier and no AF pre-amplifier.
 Its sensitivity is good enough, though.
-The 470U uses all valves with a 200 mA heater.
+All the valves are types with a 200 mA heater.
+The heater voltages add up to 77V.
 The excess voltage in the heater chain is dropped over a ballast lamp.
 One has to replace the ballast lamp to change the mains voltage, there is no mains voltage switch.
-Mine has a type C8 ballast lamp.
 The valve line-up of the 470U is:

 I had fallen in love with this model and bought this one a bit impulsively.
 As it turned out, this particular specimen had some good and some bad sides.
-On the bad side is its silver dial (why did I buy I silver dial when I wanted a golden one?).
+On the bad side is its silver disk. (why did I buy I one with a silver disk when I wanted a golden one?).
 This probably means it has been produced in Belgium.
 On the good side was the very good shape the Philite (bakelite) case was in, it just needed a lot of polishing.
 Well, one of the bars in front of the speaker was chipped in one place.

 The case is in good condition.